pawanmna/CollegeSamaj/README.md

 # CollegeSamaj
-this is our prototype idea for our college campus students.
+This is our prototype idea for our college campus students.
 A place for all the things related to college.